 The Specify command sets the initial values for each of the three internal times.
-The HUT (Head

-Unload Time) defines the time from the end of the execution phase of one of the read/write commands to the head unload state.
+The HUT (Head Unload Time) defines the time from the end of the execution phase of one of the read/write commands to the head unload state.
 The SRT (Step Rate Time) defines the time interval between adjacent step pulses.
 Note that the spacing between the first and second step pulses may be shorter than the remaining step pulses.
 The HLT (Head Load Time) defines the time between when the Head Load signal goes high and the read/write operation starts.
 The values change with the data rate speed selection and are documented in Table 26.
 The values are the same for MFM and FM.

-The choice of DMA or non-DMA operations is made by the ND bit.
-When this bit is "1", the non-DMA mode is selected, and when ND is "0", the DMA mode is selected.
+The DMA operation is selected by the ND bit.
+When ND is "0", the DMA mode is selected.
+This part does not support non-DMA mode.
 In DMA mode, data transfers are signaled by the DMA request cycles.
-Non-DMA mode uses the RQM bit and the interrupt to signal data transfers.